Apple Arcade is a subscription service that lets you play more than 240+ games on your iPhone, iPad, Apple TV and Mac.

 In this physics-based puzzle game you play a little moon called Moon Pi and have to slingshot your way across the universe to get home.
 You need to avoid dangers, like black holes and other space anomalies, and there are special events where you can win special prizes and skins.

 Three word review: Whodunnit?

-A crime-solving adventure in which you have to interview subjects.
-Has an episodic structure, and the story was written by “professional film and TV writers”, apparently.
+A crime-solving adventure in which you play a detective who has to interview suspects.
+This game has an episodic structure, and the story was written by “professional film and TV writers”, apparently.